 · A copy of your marriage certificate

-· If you have children, you must also submit copies of each child’s birth certificate.
+· If you have children, you must also submit copies of your household registry from Korea as well as a Passport for each child.

 * International students must submit an official English translation of documents.